 This year we have again integrated the Company's impact reporting within the annual report.
+The relevant section is on pages 19 to 23 of the Strategic Report.
 The report will also be made available as a separate document, which will include the methodological detail, on the website www.menhaden.com.
-This Impact Statement shows the Company's holdings helped save 32,000 MWh of electricity in 2020, equivalent to powering roughly 10,850 houses for one year, and 30,000 tonnes of CO2e emissions, equivalent to taking over 19,800 cars off the road.